It's Your Career: Work-Based Learning Opportunities for College Students With DisabilitiesPDF Version (500 KB) - get Acrobat Reader

 What is an Independent Study?

 It is often possible for you to earn academic credit for work experiences outside of a structured career-based program.
-Many academic programs allow independent studies as optional program components.
-If you choose to take this option, you would work one-on-one with an individual faculty member to develop projects for credit.
+If you choose independent study, you would work one-on-one with an individual faculty member to develop projects for credit.
 Projects can range from research papers to work experience within your field of study.
 Work experience, coupled with documentation, such as a journal or paper, is an excellent way to practice and demonstrate the skills you've learned in college.

 What is an Informational Interview?

-Informational interviews, where you meet with people working in your chosen careers to ask questions about particular occupations or companies, allow you to gain personal perspectives on your career interests.
+Through informational interviews, you can learn more about your career interests from the people who work in the field every day.
+Meeting with people in your chosen career allows you to ask questions about particular occupations or companies, and gain personal perspectives on your career interests.
 Through informational interviews you can learn more about your career interests from the people who work in the field every day.
-Those experiences do not typically generate academic credit.
+Interviews do not typically generate academic credit.

 What is Career Services?

 A career services office provides a variety of career and job search services to students and alumni.
 It acts as a liaison between students, alumni, faculty, staff, and prospective employers by organizing campus interviews, employer information, and career fairs.
-Many career services offices also provide job listings and job lines for students and alumni to access in their search for employment.
+Many career services offices also provide job listings for students and alumni.
 Some help students develop career plans and job search skills through individual counseling and job search workshops.

 Which Employers Participate?